-Last night I photographed and video captured the show Oklahoma!.
-Just a last minute push to encourage you if you are in Roswell, GA to come and see the play.
+Last night I photographed, and video captured the show Oklahoma!
+Just a last-minute push to encourage you, if you are in Roswell, GA, to come and see the play.
 Runs through the weekend.
 Go here to buy your tickets or at the door.

-So how do you record a musical as I did that goes an hour and half for just the first Act?
+So how do you record a musical as I did that goes an hour and a half for just the first Act?
 This is where the Atomos Ninja Blade comes to the rescue.